aws-samples/eks-workshop-v2/website/docs/automation/gitops/argocd/app-of-apps/setup.md

  application 'apps' created
 ```

 The default `Refresh` interval is 3 minutes (180 seconds).
-You could change the interval by updating the "timeout.reconciliation" value in the argocd-cm config map.
+You could change the interval by updating the `timeout.reconciliation` value in the `argocd-cm` ConfigMap.
 If the interval is to 0 then Argo CD will not poll Git repositories automatically and alternative methods such as webhooks and/or manual syncs should be used.

-For training purposes, let's set `Refresh` interval to 5s and restart argocd application controller to deploy our changes faster
+For training purposes, let's set `Refresh` interval to 5 seconds and restart the ArgoCD application controller to deploy our changes faster:

 ```bash wait=30
 $ kubectl patch configmap/argocd-cm -n argocd --type merge \